muchokwon/clova-client-developer-guide/en-JP/Design/Screen.md

 ![](/Design/Assets/Images/Clova-Client-Push_To_Talk_Button_Presentation.gif)

-* When the client device's microphone is unavailable :
+* When the client device's microphone is unavailable:
   - Push to talk button UI is displayed to be grayed out.

 ![](/Design/Assets/Images/Clova-Client-Push_To_Talk_Button_Mute_Presentation.png)